 Located alongside a historic one-room schoolhouse, this market offers a variety of local fruits and veggies.
-The market will have The Cheese People selling artisan hard and soft cheeses – something visitors highly requested in years past – as well as micro-greens from Polliwog Farm.
-Plus, there are kids activities every week sponsored by local organizations.
+The market has The Cheese People selling artisan hard and soft cheeses along with micro-greens from Polliwog Farm.
+There are kids activities every week sponsored by local organizations.
 Come by the market and hear the Vintage String Band, an eclectic band, as you shop.
 The Michigan Folk School will be performing various demos, too, like blacksmithing and soap making.

 - Address: Dodge Park, 40620 Utica Road, Sterling Heights